 To start things off, Peterson announced a few updates on various topics.

 First, he spoke about his new book, Beyond (mere) order, 12 more Rules for Life (click, to see all of the new rules), and mentioned that he is currently stuck at chapter nine (If old memories still make you cry, write them down carefully and completely), but that a release is planned for “the relatively recent future”.
-So, there’s reason to be excited for that.
+So, there’s reason to be excited about that.

 He also reminded everyone of his talks in London on May 8 and in New York on April 17 and his debate with Marxist-Philosopher Slavoj Zizek on April 19th.
 He continued to say that the European 12 Rules for Life tour will be announced relatively soon.

 He then turned his attention to the positive experiences on his recent Australian 12 Rules for Life tour.
-Many of these lectures were professionally video-taped, and even more of them were audio-taped which may become available on his new Patreon alternative (videos), or as podcasts (audio).
+Many of these lectures were professionally videotaped, and even more of them were audio-taped which may become available on his new Patreon alternative (videos), or as podcasts (audio).

 On this topic, he also announced that his alternative to Patreon may be functional by April 1.
 New information on this will be published on the same day.